 - Arrogant as a corporate leader.

-Meaning: Someone who believes they are the best and often flaunts their success.
+Meaning: That simile for arrogance describes Someone who believes they are the best and often flaunts their success.

 Example Sentences: